-Jesse is Vice President - Operations Canada with COWI.
-He is an engineering and construction executive experienced with leadership within both for-profit and non-profit organizations, with a focus on building and leading highly-functioning teams, while utilizing strong relationship-building, operational, strategic planning, and analytical skills.
+Executive engineering and construction leader with a focus on building and leading highly-functioning teams, while utilizing strong relationship-building, operational, strategic planning, and analytical skills.

-Jesse is a strong believer in inclusion and diversity in the workplace - incorporating the Builders Code and Gender-based Analysis Plus (GBA+) initiatives into his projects and management of his teams, and succession planning for the future through formal and informal mentorship of junior staff and support of programs such as EGBC’s MIT program, and the PMI’s Mentorship Program.
-He also actively supports post-secondary institutions via presentations, sponsorship of events, and mentorship of students.
+Jesse is a strong believer in equity, diversity and inclusion in the workplace supporting the First Nations Major Projects Coalition, GBA+, Builders Code, and the Canadian Center for Diversity and Inclusion initiatives - incorporating these into the leadership of his teams, as well as succession planning for the future through formal and informal mentorship of junior staff and support of programs such as EGBC’s MIT program, UBC Engineering and the PMI’s Mentorship Programs, and post-secondary students/institutions.

 In 2020, Jesse was one of the proud recipients of the 40 under 40 in Canadian Construction.